AndraxDev/teslasoft-id-client/README.md

 > **Note**
 >
-> Please use parentFragmentManager instead of supportFragmentManager if you are using this code inside Fragment
+> Please use childFragmentManager instead of supportFragmentManager if you are using this code inside Fragment
 >
 > Also do not forget to replace all "this" calls with requireActivity()